 Product economics create pressure—sometimes subtle, sometimes obvious—even when intentions are good.

-5) Do you receive referral compensation or participate in reciprocal referral networks?
+5) Do you receive referral incentives or participate in reciprocal referral networks?

 Conflicts aren’t only monetary.
 Non-monetary “favors” (reciprocal referrals, lead swaps, soft kickbacks) can also shape recommendations.